rcos/rcos-handbook/CODE_OF_CONDUCT.md

 ### Give and be welcoming to constructive feedback
 * **Be constructive and respectful** when giving others feedback.
 This includes:
-  * Only giving feedback when solicited (e.g. mock presentation, questions section of presentation, request for code review, pull request, etc.)
   * Keeping all feedback constructive, objective and impersonal
 * **Be accepting of constructive criticism**.
 If you feel that any critiques are overly harsh, excessive, or harassing, contact a coordinator ASAP.